 Surgery to treat Parkinson’s

 Deep brain stimulation (DBS) is the main type of surgery used to treat the physical symptoms of Parkinson’s.
-It uses one or two surgically implanted medical devices called neurostimulators, similar to cardiac pacemakers.
-These deliver electrical stimulation to precisely targeted areas of the brain.
-Stimulation of these areas appears to modulate the signals that cause the disabling motor symptoms of Parkinson's and this can improve control over movement.
+This surgery delivers electrical stimulation to precisely targeted areas of the brain.
+This type of surgery is designed to help reduce disabling motor symptoms of Parkinson's and improve control over movement.

 For more information see Deep brain stimulation (DBS).